Documentation Index

 Step #3: Adding Gmail API and Google Calendar API scopes

-1. From the navigation menu, select APIs & Services > Library.
+1. From the navigation menu, select APIs & Services > + Enabled APIs & Services.

 3. Click Enable.

-4. Go back to the API/Service Details page.
+4. Go back to the API Library search page.

 6. Click Enable.